-- 1. Teacher created or textbook chapter and unit tests: All teachers routinely give assessments to their students on various lessons and units that they are teaching. - Language Arts Assessment: All students in grades K-6 are assessed throughout the year using BAS Reading Inventory. - 3.
+- Teacher created or textbook chapter and unit tests: All teachers routinely give assessments to their students on various lessons and units that they are teaching. - 2.
+Language Arts Assessment: All students in grades K-2 are assessed on the following skills throughout the year: letters and sounds identification, segmentation and blending, high frequency words, concepts of print.
+All students in grades 3-6 are assessed on the following skills throughout the year: high frequency words, fluency and comprehension. - 3.
 Northwest Evaluation Association (NWEA): Students in grades K-12 take the computerized MAP test three times a year and the results are used to measure academic growth in reading and math.
 We are also able to show progress school wide using this assessment.
 NWEA is an effective tool for schools to use not only because of the national standards, but because the results are available right away. - 4.
 M-STEP: This is the state mandated test for students in grades 3-8, and 11 in various subject areas.
 M-STEP is taken in the spring. - Cooperative and Individual Projects: Projects are created and assessed by teachers.
 These are designed for students to demonstrate learning within our curriculum. - PSAT and SAT: Students in grades 8-11 will take state mandated tests based on Math and Language Arts.
 Scores are used to determine aptitude for college level academics.